Drugs in amateur sport is a growing problem

 Results are incredibly alarming

-The results of the report have been described as “incredibly alarming” by none other than the UK Anti-doping (UKAD) chief Nicole Sapstead, who added that it serves as a reminder of the challenges facing sport at all levels.
+The results of the report have been described as “incredibly alarming” by the UK Anti-doping (UKAD) chief at the time Nicole Sapstead, who added that it serves as a reminder of the challenges facing sport at all levels.

 Certainly the figures as regards the prevalence of performance-enhancing substances at an amateur level are incredibly alarming.
 I think now is the time for everybody to sit up and acknowledge that this is a reality in every single sport and that you can’t just be washing your hands of it or hoping that someone else will address it